Review

 Which is why I am just going to post a bucket load of sample images I have taken with it here.
 There are surprisingly few sample images on the internet of this lens, so I thought I’d post some to help people make up their own mind.
 It might be your cup of tea, or maybe you just drink coffee.
 Have a look below either way.

 If this lens hadn’t blown me away this much, I probably would have, and came close to, buying the Sigma 35mm f1.4 DG DN.
-With it’s aperture ring, reliable AF, AF/MF, fantastic lens hood and at such a bargain of a price, this is the lens to buy when you’re looking at specifications and facts.
 When taking the artistry into the equation, and looking at the photos themselves, I personally prefer the Zeiss.
-Which actually is a bargain in itself, with used prices usually around €600-650.
+Which actually is a bargain in itself, with used prices usually just €600-650.

 Sony Zeiss 35mm f1.4 ZA Distagon vs Sony Zeiss 55mm f1.8 ZA Sonnar

 Another fantastic aspect of this lens, is that it creates a very similar look to the Zeiss 55mm f1.8.
 I really like having these two primes on me for events and weddings.
 I find using a 35mm and a 75/85mm combo, as would be traditional, is too extreme for me.
 The gap is just too large.
-So I’ve always enjoyed using a 28/35mm and a 50/55mm combo.
+So I’ve always enjoyed using a 35mm and 55mm combo.

 If we compare the following two images, which are very similar to each other, that I happened to take on two different days, it’s hard to tell which one is which on first glance.
 The give away is that the 55mm produces more swirl than the 35mm, has less vignetting, but also lacks that depth and 3D pop a bit.